bregman-arie/bregman-arie.github.io/_posts/bash/2019-11-25-best-practices.markdown

 title:  "Bash Best Practices"
 date:   2019-11-25
 categories: bash
-description: "bash best practices what to do and what dont"
+description: "bash best practices.
+What you should do and what you should avoid while writing bash scripts"
 tags:
   - bash
   - practices